omgnetwork/elixir-omg/apps/omisego_watcher/README.md

 ## Websockets

 Exposed websockets are using [Phoniex channels](https://hexdocs.pm/phoenix/channels.html) feature.
-Different events are emitted in each channel.
+Different events are emitted for each topic.

-### Channels:
+### Topics:

 ### transfer:ethereum_address